 Since the adoption of the New Economic Strategy in 1991, there has been a drastic change in the Indian economy.
 With the arrival of liberalization, the government has regulated private sector organizations to conduct business transactions with fewer restrictions.

 For developing countries, liberalization has opened economic borders to foreign companies and investments.
-Earlier, Investors has to encounter difficulties entering countries with many barriers.
+Earlier, Investors have to encounter difficulties entering countries with many barriers.

 These barriers included tax laws, foreign investment restrictions, accounting regulations, and legal issues.
-The economic liberalization reduced all these obstacles and waived few restrictions over the control of the economy to the private sector.
+The economic liberalization reduced all these obstacles and waived a few restrictions on the control of the economy to the private sector.

 - To boost competition between domestic businesses

 - To promote foreign trade and regulate imports and exports